-More recently, Monroe helped conceive and launch the Baltimore Elementary and Middle School Library Project (The Weinberg Library Project).
-This initiative, involving nearly 30 businesses, nonprofits, and government partners, works with Baltimore City Public Schools to design, build, equip, and staff new or renovated school libraries where existing public funding can be leveraged.
+Monroe helped to conceive and launch the Baltimore Elementary and Middle School Library Project (The Weinberg Library Project).
+This initiative, involving more than 40 businesses, nonprofits, and government partners, works with Baltimore City Public Schools to design, build, equip, and staff new or renovated school libraries where existing public funding can be leveraged.
 The Foundation will provide $10 million in funding to build a total of 24 new libraries.
 The first nine libraries serving more than 5,000 children have already opened.

-Looking farther ahead, the Foundation seeks to use learning from its $8.4 million Weinberg Caregiver Initiative (14 programs for family and other non-paid caregivers), which is now in its third and final year, as well as a new $2.5 million pilot program in New York City to improve the quality of training and employment of paid caregivers.
+Looking farther ahead, the Foundation seeks to use learning from its $8.4 million Weinberg Caregiver Initiative (14 programs for family and other non-paid caregivers), as well as a $2.5 million pilot program currently underway in New York City to improve the quality of training and employment of paid caregivers.
 Recognizing the critical need for these services will only multiply in the years ahead.
 The Weinberg Foundation aspires to create the best direct-service and training models for all paid and unpaid caregivers serving older adults as well as adults with disabilities and/or special needs.
-The Foundation aims to make Baltimore and all of Maryland the best place to be a caregiver and a care receiver by 2017.
+The Foundation aims to make Baltimore and all of Maryland the best place to be a caregiver and a care receiver by 2020.

 Monroe’s previous professional roles include serving as the Chief Operating Officer for The Associated Jewish Community Federation of Baltimore, the Worldwide Director of Marketing for the international architectural firm Skidmore, Owings & Merrill, and as the Marketing Manager for the Jewish Community Centers of Chicago.
 For five years, Monroe served as an adjunct professor at The Johns Hopkins University teaching a graduate nonprofit marketing course at the University’s Institute for Policy Studies.